CGurity/SDA/en/_activities/0301-Threats model.md

     ![Grafico](/assets/images/EN-Graphic-18.png)
     Map of threat

-3. With all the threats in one place, use levels of impact development in the activity *Data mapping and classification* and place them as the vertical axis of a matrix, then along with the help of participants assign each threat a level of impact locating the sticky note or equivalent to the height of the selected impact level.
+3. With all the threats in one place, use the impact levels developed in the activity *Data mapping and classification* and place them as the vertical axis of a matrix.
+Then, with the help of participants, assign each threat a level of impact by positioning the sticky note or equivalent at the height of the selected impact level.
-    * It is also suggested to place the qualitative impact levels defined above, then put a numerical scale as shown in the graph.
-This can help quantifying the level of risks after completing the activity.
+    * It is also suggested to place the qualitative impact levels defined above alongside a numerical scale as shown in the graph.
+This can help quantify risk levels after completing the activity.

     ![Grafico](/assets/images/EN-Graphic-19.png)
     Map of threat adding impact level